 alt attribute if you are using the Image element inside the builder.

-For background images, Bricks automatically adds
+For background images, when needed, Bricks automatically adds

 role="img" aria-label="" to the div that displays the image on the background.
 The description of the image is the content got from the image